Shauna Colnan has had a distinguished career in leadership roles in some of Sydney’s preeminent independent schools.

 In 2006, Shauna completed her MBA at the Graduate School of Business at the University of New England where she was awarded the Highest Academic Achiever Prize.

-She is a passionate teacher and a curriculum expert.
-She has worked at the NSW Board of Studies (now NESA) and at the national project unit, a strategic team within the Board that shaped the NSW response to the emerging national curriculum.
+In 2016 Shauna became a Graduate of the Australian Institute of Company Directors.
+Shauna is a passionate teacher who continues to teach English at IGS.
+She is also a curriculum expert.
+She has worked on secondment at the NSW Education Standards Authority (NESA) (formerly the Board of Studies) and in 2010 was seconded to the national project unit, a strategic team that shaped the NSW response to the emerging national curriculum.

-Shauna was NSW supervisor of HSC English marking and led one of the nation’s largest English departments at Barker College.
+Shauna was NSW supervisor of HSC English marking and served on the examination committee setting the HSC English exams for over a decade.
 Shauna’s career has also seen her educating those who aspire to teach through the Teacher Education Program at Macquarie University.

-Shauna attended the Think Tank on Global Education at Harvard University and believes that the key role of schools today is to equip students to be ready for the world.
+Shauna believes that the key role of schools today is to equip students to be ready for a changing world.